 BIB 544.
 Hebrew Exegesis.
 3 hours.
-On demand.
+Offered on sufficient demand.

 Work on exegeting even more difficult passages of the Old Testament by emphasis on history, methods, and tools of Old Testament exegesis.
 Prerequisites: BIB 541 and 542 Elementary Hebrew I and II, and BIB 543 Hebrew Readings.